EasyRpl: A web-based tool for modelling and analysis of cross-organisational workflows

 In $\easyrpl$, we apply this peak resource analysis to a cross-organisational workflow modelled in $\rpl$ to obtain the peak upper-bound to get the maximum amount of resources that could be allocated at the same time.
-To do so, thanks to the similarities of the concurrency model, we use a specific tranformation to produce an ABS program that preserves the relevant concurrent properties to the resource analysis: (1) we keep the classes, object creations and method invocations as they are in the $\rpl$ program; (2) we keep the \Abs{await} statements to preserve the concurrent behavior; (3) we transform the \Abs{hold} and \Abs{release} $\rpl$ statements into ABS \Abs{acquire} and \Abs{release} statements keeping the kind and cost of the resource allocated; (4) we add information to map the $\rpl$ and ABS source code line numbers.
-Once the $\rpl$ program is transformed into an ABS program, we apply the peak cost analysis, which returns a list of cost expressions corresponding to the cost associated to each set of \Abs{hold} statements which might be allocated at the same time.
+To do so, thanks to the similarities of the concurrency model, we use a specific transformation to produce an ABS program that preserves the relevant concurrent properties to the resource analysis: (1) we keep the classes, object creations and method invocations as they are in the $\rpl$ program; (2) we keep the \Abs{await} statements to preserve the concurrent behaviour; (3) we transform the \Abs{hold} and \Abs{release} $\rpl$ statements into ABS \Abs{acquire} and \Abs{release} statements to keep the type and cost of the resource allocated; (4) we add information to map the $\rpl$ and ABS source code line numbers.

-Figure \ref{fig:ub-format} shows the form of upper-bound expressions returned by $\easyrpl$, where: $p_1, p_2, ..., p_n$ are the parameters of the entry method; $l_1, l_2, ..., l_n$ corresponds to the line numbers in the $\rpl$ code where the resources of the upper bound (UB) are allocated; and, each UB is the sum of expressions of the form $\#n_i*(c(\res(qua_i,\res_i)+...))$, where $\#n_i$ is the number of times the resource is allocated and $\qua_i$ ($\res_i$) corresponds to the quality (type of resource) of the resource as it is defined in the \Abs{hold} statement.